RPI-DATA/jupyter-book/_build/notebooks/timeseries.md

 ## References
 ---
-The dataset is the rossmann store sales dataset from kaggle: https://www.kaggle.com/c/rossmann-store-sales
+The dataset is the Rossmann store sales dataset from Kaggle: https://www.kaggle.com/c/rossmann-store-sales

 Facebook Prophet Documentation: